Concord Township, Lake County, Ohio: Public Schools

-The portion of Concord Township in the Mentor school district is divided between the zones of James A. Garfield Elementary School and Hopkins Elementary School.
+A portion of Concord Township is in the Mentor Public Schools district.
+All of the Mentor school district section of Concord Township is zoned to Hopkins Elementary School.
 All of the Mentor school district section of Concord Township is zoned to Memorial Middle School.
 All students in the Mentor school district are zoned to Mentor High School.

 Private/Independent Schools

 Hershey Montessori School is an independent Montessori school located in Concord Township.
 It serves students from two months old through sixth grade.
 Its seventh through twelfth grade campus is located in nearby Huntsburg, Ohio.

+Higher Education

+Lake Erie College, a private liberal arts college enrolling approximately 1,200 students is located in neighboring Painesville.
+The college offers over 60 undergraduate programs and master's programs.
+The former Andrews Osborne Academy's Painesville campus became part of Lake Erie College in 2008.

+Lakeland Community College, located in nearby Kirtland, Ohio, offers Associate Degree level education to residents of Concord Township and Lake County.

 Health

-Concord is home to University Hospital Health System and Tri-Point Medical Center, a hospital part of Lake Health.
-It opened in late 2009.
+Concord is home to University Hospitals Cleveland Medical Center and Tri-Point Medical Center, a hospital part of Lake Health.

 Businesses

 The largest employers are the local and county hospital systems, county government, and the public school systems.

 Concord-Painesville JEDD

 In 2008, Concord and nearby Painesville formed a Joint Economic Development District to foster economic growth.
-It consists of a designated area in Concord Township bound by Interstate route 90 and State Road 44.
-The major participants in the JEDD are Lake Hospital Health Systems, University Hospital Health System, and various real estate development projects.
+It consists of a designated area in Concord Township bound by Interstate 90 and State Road 44.
+The major participants in the JEDD are University Hospitals Cleveland Medical Center, and various real estate development projects.
 Companies that participate in the JEDD receive tax benefits (based on jobs created), lower cost utilities, tax exemptions for capital improvements, and other benefits.
 In exchange they agree to a 1.75 percent sales tax which is divided between Concord, Painesville and the JEDD itself.